Skip to main content

 2. Adding the tools

-Click on the toggle button at the right side of the category name to add all the GitHub tools to the agent.
+Now we need to give the obot access to the GitHub tools.
+Click to expand the Tools section Click the + Tools button and add GitHub.
+Click on the + button at the right side of the category name to add all the GitHub tools to the obot.

-3. Testing the agent
+3. Testing the obot

-4. Publishing the agent (optional)
+4. Sharing the obot (optional)